GLOBAL LNG-August prices weaken on poor Asian demand

-June 16 Asian spot LNG prices eased slightly this week as many traditional buyers remained on the sidelines and traders instead turned their focus to tenders in India.
+June 16 (Reuters) - Asian spot LNG prices eased slightly this week as many traditional buyers remained on the sidelines and traders instead turned their focus to tenders in India.

 Spot prices for August delivery LNG-AS edged down five cents to $5.40 per million British thermal units (mmBtu).